Professional turning has become more accessible throughout the years.

 Underneath the machine, you have plenty of room.
 You also have a few brackets, which make installing a shelf super easy for anybody.

 If you need this machine primarily for bowl turning, you will be amazed at the results.
-It comes with a faceplate to make bowl turning easier.
+It comes with a faceplate to make wood turning easier.
 And, you won't have to go out of your way to get a faceplate.

 This lathe machine is made of cast iron, which makes the machine pretty rigid.
 Due to its durable, the lathe can get through those never-ending days at work.